GStreamer/gstreamer/docs/plugins/ssim.md

    used to configure the following configuration expressions.
 In practice this means that it will change the default values for the other configuration expressions.
+ - framerate: (GstFraction): The framerate to use to compute frame number from timestamp, allowing to compare frames by 'frame number' instead of trying to match timestamp between reference images and output images.

 # Example #